 SFAS No. 130, Reporting Comprehensive Income requires certain items such as foreign currency translation adjustments, minimum pension liability adjustments, and unrealized gains and losses on certain investments to be reported in a financial statement.
-As of and for the three months ended March 31, 2004 and 2003, the components of comprehensive income were due to the interest rate swap related to our variable rate revolving credit facility, which is designated as a cash flow hedge.
-Changes in the fair value of the cash flow hedge, to the extent the hedge is effective, are recognized in other comprehensive income until the hedge interest costs are recognized in earnings.
+As of June 30, 2004, and for the six months ended June 30, 2004 and 2003, the components of comprehensive income were due to the interest rate swap related to our variable rate revolving credit facility, which was designated as a cash flow hedge.
+This interest rate swap matured on April 6, 2004.
+While the interest rate swap was in effect, changes in the fair value of the cash flow hedge, to the extent the hedge was effective, were recognized in other comprehensive income until the hedged interest costs were recognized in net income.
+As of June 30, 2004, all other comprehensive income has been recognized in net income.

-The table below reconciles reported net income to total comprehensive income for the three months ended March 31, 2004 and 2003 (in thousands):
+The table below reconciles reported net income to total comprehensive income for the three months and six months ended June 30, 2004 and 2003 (in thousands):